-Unfortunately, there's a downside.
+Unfortunately, it has a downside.

-Let us think: comparing satiety when eating 1 apple (120-130g) versus eating 1 slice bread (30g).
+Let's think: compare satiety when eating 1 apple (120-130g) versus eating 1 slice of bread (30g).

-Another disadvantage is also the energetic effect.
+Another disadvantage also involves the energetic effect.

-However this does not mean that it is immediately stored as “fat”.
+However, this does not mean that it is immediately stored as “fat”.

-It is necessary to remove the fruit completely!?
+Is it necessary to remove the fruit completely!?

 1 seasonal fruit